Exiled-01/Roblox-Mass-User-Unblocker/README.md

 ## Configuration

-You can adjust the timing in `content.js`:
+You can adjust the timing in `content.js` or alternatively use the html ui:

 ```javascript
 const DELAY_BETWEEN_REQUESTS = 1200; // milliseconds between each unblock